dexie/dexie-website/docs/Tutorial/React.md

 # 6. Pass some query params

 Let's improve the FriendList component and allow a parent component to pass some props that we use from within the query.
+This time let's also use async / await (for pedagogical reasons only - it makes it simple to extend the function to do more queries if needed).

 ```tsx
 export function FriendList({minAge, maxAge}) {